Awinja-j/Awinja-j/README.md

 ## ⚡ Fun fact:

-My first two names, have a song
+My first two names, are also names of songs

 - [Joan](https://youtu.be/9YqecbxSr4A)
 - [Awinja](https://youtu.be/4ZkQrcp5yjY)

+- My hobbie is hiking!

+- My first computer was a [Compaq Presario CDS510](http://oldcomputer.info/pc/compaq510/) it had 20mb of RAM and used [Windows 95](https://en.wikipedia.org/wiki/Windows_95)

 ## Tools and Technologies